-ACHIEVING A SATISFYING SEX LIFE
+EXPERIENCE A SATISFYING SEXUAL LIFE

 Finding a satisfying solution to erectile dysfunction can be a life-changing event for many men and their partners.
-In one study of 200 patients and 120 partners, both men and their partners found the penile implant to be satisfying.
+In one study of 200 patients and 120 partners, men and their partners found the penile implant to be satisfying.
 92% of patients and 96% of their partners reported sexual activity to be excellent or satisfactory5.
 Talk to your doctor about your treatment options.

 - Matthew AG, Goldman A, Trachtenberg J, et al. Sexual dysfunction after radical rostatectomy: prevalence, treatments, restricted use of treatments and distress.
 J Urol.
 2005 Dec;174(6):2105-10.